Feb. 1, 2016

 A. As more companies decide to locate in Clermont County, more jobs become available to county residents.
 In the four-county metro region (Hamilton, Butler, Warren and Clermont), a greater percentage of Clermont residents commute out-of-county (60%) compared to the others.
 An expanding job base in Clermont County means better quality of life and more tax dollars invested at home.

-Q. How many jobs and what kinds of jobs do you expect South Afton Commerce Park to eventually yield?
+Q. How many jobs and what kinds of jobs do you expect South Afton Industrial Park to eventually yield?